 Both Spurgeon and Crouch felt that God would have them establish churches on purely ‘undenominational’ lines.
-An Evangelical Free Church was thus commenced as a basis of unity for all those who love the Lord Jesus, and wanted to maintain the great fundamentals of the faith which were in danger of being undermined.
+An Evangelical Free Church was thus commenced as a basis of unity for all those who love the Lord Jesus, and wanted to maintain the doctrines of grace which were in danger of being undermined.
 We are very grateful to God, and to those men and women who constructed such a lovely building to worship in.
-Although it will hold over 500 people, it is so built that no one, either in the auditorium or the gallery, are very far from the preacher or from each other.
-There is even a slight incline down towards the baptismal pool at the front for a better view.
+Although it will hold over 400 people, it is so built that no one, either in the auditorium or the gallery, are very far from the preacher or from each other.
+Each aesthetic element conveys carefully considered theological truths.
 The building was opened in 1908.

 God blessed the stand that was made for His truth, and this continued after the founder retired in 1919, through the pastorate of his successor, Rev. G.J.
 Attwood, who came from Bristol.
 As the church grew spiritually and numerically, overseas missionary interest increased, and a number offered themselves for service.
 Mr. Attwood retired after 21 years.
 The next pastor was the Rev. Eric Land, from Bournemouth.
 He arrived during the difficult war years, but with his powerful, uncompromising preaching, a good number came to the Saviour, especially amongst the young people.
 He retired after 28 years, and was called home in 1989, well into his nineties.

 In 1970 the Tabernacle welcomed Pastor Tony Sargent and his wife, Rowena, from Enfield.
 Tony’s pastoral preaching, his desire to train men for ministry and his vision for growth helped the Tab continue to be a thriving church.
 He introduced Home Groups and continued to give the Tab a “great commission” focus.
 In 1979 we were able, by God’s provision, to acquire the old bakery next to the church.
-This has been adapted to meet the needs of the expanding ministries.
-Apart from the Coffee Shop and Chapel Gifts & Books, we have offices, a creche, various other meeting rooms and a flat on this site.
-Tony and Rowena moved to Glasgow in 1998 where Tony was heavily involved in the International Christian College.
+This has been adapted to meet the needs of the expanding ministries, including office space, our shop Chapel Gifts & Books and a flat.
+Tony and Rowena moved to Glasgow in 1998 so that Tony could become principle of the International Christian College.
 After Tony, Mark Weeden led the church from early 1999 through to July 2011 when Mark left to pursue an itinerant ministry.